BoltzExchange/boltz-client/docs/grpc.md

 #### UpdateChainConfig

-Updates the lightning configuration entirely or partially.
+Updates the chain configuration entirely or partially.
 Autoswap will reload the configuration after this call.

 | Request | Response |
 | ------- | -------- |